gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Once a secure communication channel with the Group Manager has been established, the joining node requests to join the OSCORE multicast groups of interest, by accessing the related join resources at the Group Manager.
 That is, the joining node performs multiple join processes with the Group Manager, separately for each multicast group to join and by accessing the respective join endpoint.

-In particular, for each multicast group to join, the joining node sends to the Group Manager a confirmable CoAP request, using the method POST and targeting the join endpoint associated to that multicast group.
+In particular, for each OSCORE multicast group to join, the joining node sends to the Group Manager a confirmable CoAP request, using the method POST and targeting the join endpoint associated to that group.
 The request payload conveys the information specified in Appendix C.1 of {{I-D.tiloca-core-multicast-oscoap}}, which includes the intended role(s) of the joining node in the multicast group, i.e. multicaster and/or (pure) listener.

 The Group Manager processes the request according to {{I-D.ietf-ace-oauth-authz}}.
 If this yields to a positive response, the Group Manager updates the group membership by registering the joining node as a new member of the group.
-Then, the Group Manager replies to the joining node, providing the information specified in Appendix C.1 of {{I-D.tiloca-core-multicast-oscoap}}, which includes the OSCORE Security Common Context associated to the joined multicast group.
+Then, the Group Manager replies to the joining node providing the information specified in Appendix C.1 of {{I-D.tiloca-core-multicast-oscoap}}, which includes the OSCORE Security Common Context associated to the joined multicast group.

 From then on, the joining node is registered as a member of the multicast group, and can exchange group messages secured with OSCORE as described in Section 5 of {{I-D.tiloca-core-multicast-oscoap}}.